44NOXnF2yb/WSC2019-TP39/README.md

 # WSC2019-TP39

+This is my own work, any advise to improve/correction is highly appreciated.

 Based on https://worldskills.org/skills/id/212/

 For the IT Network Systems Administrator, the work environment can range from data centres to network operations centres, internet service providers and data centres like climate-controlled server rooms.
 The ability to communicate, problem solve, and research and understand the latest industry developments is paramount.